Timeline of Karnataka: Banavasi Kadamba

-Gangas of Talakad
+Gangas of Talakadu

-The Gangas first ruled from Nandagiri and then from Talakad.
+The Gangas first ruled from Nandagiri and then from Talakadu.
 They were patrons of Jain and Hindu religions.
 They were also instrumental in laying a strong foundation for the flourishing and development of Kannada literature.
 They ruled for almost 700 years.
 During their peak period, the empire included Kodaugu, Tumkur, Bangalore, Mysore districts, parts of Andhra and Tamil Nadu.
 Durvinitha, Shripurusha and Ratchamalla were famous rulers.
 The most famous example of Ganga architecture is the Gomateshwara in Shravanabelagola built in c.
 983 CE by the Ganga minister "Chavundaraya".
 The statue is carved out of a single monolith rock and measures 57 feet high.
 This is the tallest monolith statue in the world, and is so perfect that the fingers of the hand are cut up slightly as a mark of induced imperfection (Drushti Nevarane in Kannada).
 The statue is naked, and shows the beauty of the human in that form.
 The statue is the first of its kind in Karnataka and comparable statues were not produced thereafter.

 Chalukyas of Badami

-The Chalukya empire was established by Pulakeshin.
-His son Kirtivarma consolidated and strengthened the empire.
+The Chalukya empire was established by Pulakeshi.
+His son Kirttivarma I consolidated and strengthened the empire.
 Mangalesha who was a powerful ruler extended the empire.
 The name "Chalukya" has no definite meaning.
 According to legend, the brave man who was born out of god Brahma's Cheluka (a type of vessel) was named Chalukya.
 They were patrons of deity Vishnu.
 The most famous ruler was Pulakeshin II (c.
 610 CE - c.
 642 CE).
 He was having the title of "Satyasherya Parameshwara" and "Dakshina Patheshwarya" because he defeated most of the southern and northern rulers Harshavardhana of Kanouj.
 During his rule, the empire extended up to the south of Karnataka and included the whole of western India (i.e. Gujarat, Maharashtra).
 Later victories also brought the eastern portions (Orissa, Andhra) into his rule.
 Chinese traveller Xuanzang visited his court and called the empire "Maholocha" (Maharashtra).
 His description included Pulakeshin II's personal details and military techniques that were employed.
 An artistic picture in Ajanta depicts the arrival of the representative of Persian emperor Kusru 2nd to his kingdom.
-Pulakeshin II was finally defeated by Pallava ruler Narasimhavarman who occupied Badami and called himself "Vatapikonda", which literally means "The one who won Badami".
-The end of Pulakeshin II remains a mystery.
+Pulakeshin II was finally defeated by Pallava ruler Narasimhavarma who occupied Badami and called himself "Vatapikonda", which literally means "The one who won Badami".
+The end of Pulakeshi II remains a mystery.
 But the empire could last up to 757 CE.
 Their contribution to architecture includes cave temples of Badami, Aihole, Pattadakal, Mahakoota, etc.